taghead/burger.devourer.xyz/docs/typescript_refresher.md

 let endsWithD = message.endsWith('d');
 ```

-Since the code is clearly defined as a string itellisense can easily resolve all the methods associated with a string.
-However lets modify this to a any type.
+Since the code is clearly defined as a string intellisense, they can easily resolve all the methods associated with a string.
+However, lets modify this to any type.

 ```typescript
 // Variable message assumes any type